 Security tips to protect your workspace

 At Slack, security is our top priority.
-We care most about keeping your account secure, protecting your privacy and building a service you can trust.
-We’ve rounded up the tools that workspace owners and admins need to keep their workspaces and members safe.
-After all, a secure workspace is a happy workspace!
+We care about protecting your privacy and building a service that you can trust.
+We’ve rounded up some tools to help workspace owners and admins keep their workspace secure.

 Two-factor authentication (2FA) is an extra layer of sign-in security.
-With 2FA turned on, members enter a verification code (from their mobile device) along with their normal password.
-2FA ensures that even if a password is stolen or compromised (Heaven forbid!), access won’t be granted unless the member is verified from their device.
+With 2FA enabled, members enter a verification code from their mobile device in addition to their Slack password.
+Using 2FA ensures that even if a password is compromised, access to Slack won’t be granted unless the person signing in is verified from their device.

-Members can choose to enable 2FA if they like – but workspace owners can make this a requirement.
+Members can choose to enable 2FA if they'd like to, but workspace owners can make 2FA mandatory for members.
 If your company uses an identity provider, consider upgrading and configuring single sign-on for Slack.

 Manage apps with care

-Note: For internal integrations built by your team, treat the tokens you generate carefully.
-Never share tokens with other people or applications.
-Read how to Connect your tools to Slack.
+Note: For internal integrations built by your team, treat the tokens that you generate carefully, and never share tokens with other people or applications.
+Read how to connect your tools to Slack.

-For total control, keep the default setting: only let workspace owners and admins send invitations to new members.
-If you do allow others (except guests) to send invitations, you should review pending and accepted invitations periodically.
+For total control, keep the default setting to only let workspace owners and admins send invitations to new members.
+If you do allow others to send invitations, review pending and accepted invitations periodically.

-Deactivate members’ accounts as soon as they no longer need access.
+Deactivate members’ accounts who no longer need access

 Change is constant, and people come and go.
 Don’t forget to deactivate a member’s account when they leave.
-On the Plus subscription and above, you can streamline deactivation with your identity provider and SCIM provisioning.
+Workspace owners on the Plus and Enterprise Grid subscriptions can streamline deactivation with an identity provider using SCIM provisioning.

-Use guest accounts and limit which channels they're invited to.
+Use guest accounts and limit the channels that they're invited to

-Some members of your Slack workspace (e.g. contractors, interns or clients) may only need access to certain channels.
-Guest accounts are an excellent way to manage who has access to what.
-(Available on paid subscriptions only.)
+Some members of your Slack workspace (like contractors, interns or clients) may only need access to certain channels.
+Guest accounts are a great way to manage who has access to the information they need in your workspace.

-Members can find each others’ email addresses in their profiles, but some may prefer to keep this info private.
-Workspace owners and admins can choose whether to display members’ email addresses in their Slack profiles.
+Members can find each other’s email addresses in their profiles, but some people may prefer to keep this info private.
+Workspace owners and admins can choose if members’ email addresses are displayed in their Slack profiles.

-On the Standard subscription and above, workspace owners can view analytics and usage for insight into how your members use Slack.
+On the Standard, Plus and Enterprise Grid subscriptions, workspace owners can view analytics and usage for insight into how members use Slack.